danielpineda/computational-thermo/README.md

 ## Contributing

-Contributions are welcome!
-Please see the [contributing guide](https://kyleniemeyer.github.io/computational-thermo/contributing.html) for more information.

 The code portions of this material are licensed under the BSD 3-Clause License (described in `LICENSE.txt`) while the non-code portions of the material are licensed under the Creative Commons Attribution License (CC-BY, described in `LICENSE-text.txt`).